kishoear/kishoear/README.md

 ## H3ell0 w0rld!

-### This is kishore, i like to program computing machines.
+### This is kishore, i like to design algorithms for computing machines.

-#### Currently exploring

-1. Mathematics & Algorithms
-2. Backend development
-3. Linux & Computer Networks
+#### Currently exploring the areas of Mathematics, Artificial Intelligence & Linux Systems.
+Open to colabrate with devs to make something interesting!

 ### I majorly use
 <hr>